Background Image: Graham Caldwell’s “Compound Eye” (2008, Arsenal Art Gallery). Original Photo: Anne Dagenais. Edits: Adam Ashby Gibbard.

 Again, the wholesale collection of personal data by our corporate overlords is fed into artificial intelligence machines in prodigious quantities.
 This enables the machine learning that exponentially increases their ability to develop predictive products and behavior modification tools.

 If we really want to get apocalyptic, our data might just be feeding into a process of machine learning that will soon produce a technological singularity – artificial intelligence that, if not sentient, will at least make human intelligence and life irrelevant.
 Smart guys like Stephen Hawking and Elon Musk have wondered out loud if this kind of development might spell the extinction of the human race.

-At the very least, the transition from the attention economy to surveillance capitalism means that we are no longer the product but the raw material, used to feed the machines and generate profit.
+At the very least, the transition from the attention economy to surveillance capitalism means that we are no longer the product of late capitalism but the raw material, used to feed the machines and generate profit.

-To pull back for an even longer view, the shift from industrial to digital capitalism has marked a transition from using machines to exert control over nature and extract power and value from it, to targeting humans for control and the extraction of value.
+To pull back for an even longer view, the shift from industrial to digital capitalism involved a transition – from using machines to exert control over nature and extract value from it, to targeting humans for control and the extraction of value.

 The same logic with which we have assaulted and decimated nature is now getting applied to us.
-This seems only fair.
+And maybe this is only fair.

 Industrial civilization, consumer culture, and digital capitalism has replaced our mutual and profoundly human relationship to the natural world with an ecology of screens and mediated experiences.
 We’re already living in an artificial reality, a half-illusory fever dream shaped and monetized by corporations and tech moguls.

-This explains how seductive and comfortable this process has been, at least for those of us living in the West.
+This explains how seductive and comfortable this process has been, at least for those of us living with privilege in the West.
 We’re living in the Matrix and don’t even realize it.